Checking date: 28/04/2025 10:37:37

 Requirements (Subjects that are assumed to be known)

 This course is taught in the second semester.
-Students should pass all the courses in the first semster.
+Students are expected to have completed all the courses from the first semester.

 Objectives